 - 6 ounces semisweet chocolate, chopped

-- Heat oven to 350°F. Prepare a 9x13 baking dish with non-stick spray or GOOP.
+- Preheat the oven to 350°F. Prepare a 9×13-inch baking dish with non-stick spray or GOOP.

 - In a large bowl add flour, cocoa, baking powder, salt.
 Whisk together ingredients until they are fully incorporated.